 How it Works

-Unless your group requires otherwise, tours run on weekdays for approximately three hours starting at 9:30 a.m.
+Unless your group requires otherwise, tours run on weekdays for approximately three hours starting at 9:30 or 10 a.m.
 The whole tour is done on foot and requires the ability to walk on uneven surfaces.
-You must pay a 10% deposit in advance by Paypal or credit card then the rest on the day of the tour in cash.
+Night tours usually meet up at 9:00 p.m.
+You must pay a 10% deposit in advance by Paypal or credit card at least 2 days in advance then the rest on the day of the tour in cash.
 See more on the Prices and Booking page.